Jet fighter generations: Fifth

-Sixth generation (2020s)
+Sixth

 With the fifth generation slowly coming into service, attention turned to a replacement sixth generation.
 The requirements for such a fighter remain under debate.
 Fifth-generation abilities for battlefield survivability, air superiority and ground support are being enhanced and adapted to the future threat environment.
 Development time and cost are proving major factors in laying out practical roadmaps.
-Drones and other remote unmanned technologies are being increasingly deployed on the battlefields of the new millennium.
+Drones and other remote unmanned technologies are being increasingly deployed on the battlefields of the new millennium, and projects are underway to use them as semi-autonomous "wingmen".
 They may be integrated with sixth-generation fighter avionics, either as satellite aircraft under a sixth-generation command fighter or even replacing the pilot in an autonomous or semi-autonomous command aircraft.
-Studies such as the US Next Generation Air Dominance (NGAD) and F/A-XX programs, UK-led BAE Systems Tempest, and Chinese development work are ongoing.
-Specific requirements are anticipated by some observers to crystallize around 2025.
+Studies such as the U.S. F-47 and F/A-XX programs, the European Future Combat Air System (FCAS), the multinational Global Combat Air Programme (GCAP), and Chinese Chengdu J-36 and Shenyang J-50 development are ongoing.
+Specific requirements are anticipated by some observers to crystalize around 2025.